A New Upper Bound for Distributed Hypothesis Testing Using the Auxiliary Receiver Approach: Introduction

+where $M$ is the transmitted message.
+In other words, receiver $Y$ is replaced with $Z'=(Y,Z)$.
+In our derivation, we bypass this step and instead utilize a telescopic sum expansion.
+Consequently, \( Z \) does not function as side information but rather as a general auxiliary receiver.

 Another upper bound by Hadar et al. \cite{hadar2019error} involves testing for correlation between Gaussian sequences using the Ornstein-Uhlenbeck process and optimal transport techniques.
 Notably, neither of the bounds in \cite{RahmanWagner2011} and \cite{hadar2019error} is superior to the other one across all parameters for the Gaussian problem.

-A more recent improvement is obtained in \cite{Yuval2024} by giving the detector not just one but a series of side information.
+A more recent improvement is obtained in \cite{Yuval2024} by giving the detector not just one but a series of side information (in the sense of \cite{RahmanWagner2011}).
+This idea is used in \cite{Yuval2024} to improve over the bound in \cite{RahmanWagner2011}.
+The idea of using multiple auxiliary receivers (instead of just one auxiliary receiver) is independent of the idea discussed in this paper; indeed, our approach can be combined with the idea in \cite{Yuval2024} to potentially develop even better bounds.

-In this paper, we propose a computable upper bound on $E_{P_{XY},Q_{XY}}(R)$ using two systematic manipulations on the auxiliary receivers \cite{gon21}.
+In this paper, we propose a computable upper bound on $E_{P_{XY},Q_{XY}}(R)$ using a systematic manipulation on the auxiliary receivers \cite{gon21}.
 The auxiliary receiver approach is a technique for writing new outer bounds for different communication problems.
 It has been used in \cite{gon21} to derive new bounds for the broadcast, relay, and interference channels.
-The systematic nature of the approach has been discussed in \cite{BITsubmission}.
-In this paper, we utilize the ``add-and-subtract" technique of the auxiliary receiver approach to derive a new upper bound for the distributed hypothesis testing problem.\footnote{The \textit{message augmentation} technique of the auxiliary receiver approach appears to yield only the bound presented in Proposition \ref{thmJ}, which can be proven more readily through a direct method.}
+In this paper, we utilize the "add-and-subtract" technique of the auxiliary receiver approach to derive a new upper bound for the distributed hypothesis testing problem.\footnote{The \textit{message augmentation} technique of the auxiliary receiver approach appears to yield only the bound presented in Proposition \ref{thmJ}, which can be proven more readily through a direct method.}